-In July 1991, AIB acquired TSB Bank Northern Ireland p.l.c. ("TSB NI"), a bank with 56 branches in Northern Ireland.
-In October 1996, AIB's retail operations in the United Kingdom were integrated under the direction of a single board and the enlarged entity was renamed AIB Group (UK) p.l.c. and carries on business under two distinct trading names 'First Trust Bank' in Northern Ireland and 'Allied Irish Bank (GB)' in Great Britain.
+In October 1996, AIB's retail operations in the United Kingdom were integrated and the enlarged entity was renamed AIB Group (UK) p.l.c. with two distinct trading names, First Trust Bank in Northern Ireland and Allied Irish Bank (GB) in Great Britain.